Boeing Logo

 Boeing Logo 1960-present

 In the mid-20th century, Bob Laly and Kith Kinsmen decided to design a logo to adorn any aircraft.
-Two in-house designers enthusiastically took this idea and developed it into a ten-page presentation with detailed information on the textures and appearance of the badge.
-However, the main achievement of their collaboration was the custom Stratotype typeface, which was created especially for Boeing.
+Two in-house designers enthusiastically took this idea and developed it into a 10-page presentation with detailed information on the badge’s textures and appearance.
+However, the main achievement of their collaboration was the custom Stratotype typeface, created specifically for Boeing.
 They used it to style the brand name beautifully.
 The creative collaboration was first shown on the 377 Stratocruiser.

 The character looks original because the letters are slanted to the right.
 It is the basis of visual dynamics associated with high-speed movement.
 The lettering is bold and black, but due to the “flexibility,” it does not seem massive.
 It has been used for aircraft design for many decades and has been supplemented with model numbers.